lifecompilers/node-swagger/README.md

-# node-swaggerui
+# Node-SwaggerUI
-Swagger UI for Node Express and Koa Frameworks
+Adds middleware to your Koa or Express app to serve the Swagger UI.
+This acts as living documentation for your API.